clirdlf/ndsa.org/groups/formation.md

 ### Group Outputs
 * Groups looking to produce a report or similar shall work with the Communications, Outreach, and Publications Working Group on how to publish their work.
 Outputs are reviewed and copy-edited to ensure accuracy, style, and consistency across NDSA publications.
 * Reports will be reviewed by the Leadership team as well as the NDSA community as appropriate.
-* Reports will use NDSA branding as determined by the Communications, Outreach, and Publications Working Group.
+* Reports will use NDSA branding as determined by the Communications and Publications Working Group.

 <font size="1">[page last updated: June 2020]</font>